arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/quickstart/libraries/README.md

 These libraries include the possible [typeclass extensions]({{ '/docs/patterns/glossary/#instances-and-extensions-interfaces' | relative_url }}) that can be implemented for the datatypes in their respective libraries.

-Dependencies: arrow-typeclasses, and the base libraries they extend
+Dependencies: arrow-core-typeclasses, and the base libraries they extend

 ### arrow-mtl